 Once we have the PDF brochure ready for our 2019 trip, it will be posted here.
 Counting the days until we are in our beloved Reykjavik once more, hopefully with you!

 Knitting and cooking classes, soaking in geothermal bliss, meeting Icelandic knitters, fantastic food, seeing the beautiful landscape, and feeling at home sweet home in our Reykjavik hotel…we can’t wait to return.

-This will be our third winter trip to Iceland, inspired by our Icelandic friend Valdi, who, thank goodness, never gave up trying to convince us that winter is the ideal season to visit.
+This will be our fourth winter trip to Iceland, inspired by our Icelandic friend Valdi, who, thank goodness, never gave up trying to convince us that winter is the ideal season to visit.
 We and our travelers of the past two years agree with him whole-heartedly.
 It’s much less crowded and not all that cold—and indeed, during the same dates for the past two years, temperatures have varied from 23 to 46 degrees Fahrenheit.
 The sky begins to lighten at about 9:30 in the morning and darkens around 5.
 By the end of our ten-day adventure we’ll actually have about an extra hour of daytime, because at the end of January daylight increases by almost 6 minutes per day.
 The slow metamorphosis from between darkness and light, twice a day, is mesmerizing.
 We love Iceland in winter!
-For full information and information on how to reserve and register for a spot: Iceland 2018 (a PDF)
+Here is last year’s PDF to give you an idea of what we will do, until we have the 2019 one prepared: Iceland 2018 (a PDF)